MechanicalSoup/MechanicalSoup/docs/faq.rst

           # ...
       # implicit call to browser.close() here.

-This problem has been fixed in the next release, and this will no longer be required.
+This problem is fixed in MechanicalSoup 1.0, so this is only required for compatibility with older versions.
+Code using new versions can let the ``browser`` variable go out of scope and let the garbage collector close it properly.

 How do I get debug information/logs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~